 Workflows

-The Workflows Service is an API and workflow exectuor that enables users to automate and execute their research computing tasks in the Tapis Ecosystem.
+The Workflows Service is an API and Workflow Engine with which Tapis users can create and execute their research computing workflows.

 Overview